 Based upon evaluation of the DNA profiles obtained from the above individuals, "name" is not the biological father of "name".

-10.3.7.7 Inconclusive/Uninterpretable Statements
+10.3.7.8 Inconclusive/Uninterpretable Statements

-Based on the likelihood ratio result, it is inconclusive whether "name" is a possible contributor to this DNA profile.
+Based on the likelihood ratio result (LR = actual [smallest value of the population groups calculated] likelihood ratio), it is inconclusive whether "name" is a possible contributor to this DNA profile.